Technology meets caring

-Radiation therapy uses radiation to treat disease.
-Most patients receiving radiation therapy are cancer patients.
-It’s a highly skilled profession and, because cancer affects so many people, qualified radiation therapists are in demand.
+Radiation therapists are involved in the planning and delivery of radiation treatment and care for patients with cancer.
+Radiation Therapy is a highly skilled health profession and, because cancer affects so many people, qualified radiation therapists are in demand.

 Applications for the Bachelor of Radiation Therapy open 1 August and close 15 September.